-Anand Amin (by conference telephone) Kim Bryan (by conference telephone)
+Anand Amin (by Zoom) Nathan Bliss (by Zoom) Kim Bryan (by Zoom)

-Also present were Kelly Gu, a Director of NYCLDC (by conference telephone), Fred D'Ascoli, a Director and President of NYCLDC, Spencer Hobson, an Executive Vice President and Treasurer of NYCLDC, Amy Chan, an Assistant Treasurer of NYCLDC (by conference telephone), Leslie Escobar, an Assistant Treasurer of NYCLDC, Mark Silversmith, Secretary of NYCLDC, who served as secretary of the meeting, Peter Ryan, a Vice President of NYCEDC, Jaan Kangur, a Senior Paralegal of NYCEDC, Kimberly Hancy, a Partner of Ernst & Young LLP ("EY") (by conference telephone), and Adam Wolken, a Manager of EY (by conference telephone).
-The meeting was called to order at 2:03 p.m.
+Also present were Jeanny Pak, a Director and President of NYCLDC, Mark Silversmith, Secretary of NYCLDC, who served as secretary of the meeting, Spencer Hobson, an Executive Vice President and Treasurer of NYCLDC (by Zoom), Amy Chan, an Assistant Treasurer of NYCLDC (by Zoom), Leslie Escobar, an Assistant Treasurer of NYCLDC (by Zoom), Shin Mitsugi, a Senior Vice President of NYCEDC, Andrea Avila, a Senior Project Manager of NYCEDC, Jaan Kangur, a Senior Paralegal of NYCEDC, MaFamata Seck, a Senior Technical Lead of NYCEDC, James Harrison, a Senior Technical Support Lead of NYCEDC, Danielle Hurlburt, a Managing Director of Ernst & Young LLP ("EY") (by Zoom), and Anisha Patel, an Assurance Manager of EY (by Zoom).
+The meeting was called to order at 2:02 p.m.

-1. Approval of the Minutes of the August 30, 2022 Special Meeting of the Audit Committee
+1. Approval of the Minutes of the April 28, 2023 Special Meeting of the Audit Committee

-There were no questions or comments with respect to the minutes of the August 30, 2022 special meeting of the Audit Committee, as submitted.
+There were no questions or comments with respect to the minutes of the April 28, 2023 special meeting of the Audit Committee, as submitted.
 A motion to approve such minutes, as submitted, was made, seconded and unanimously adopted.

-2. Financial Report Pursuant to Section 2800 of the Public Authorities Law and Annual Investment Report
+2. Financial Report Pursuant to Section 2800 of the Public Authorities Law

-Ms. Chan presented the proposed audited financial statements and financial report of NYCLDC for Fiscal Year 2022 ("FY2022"), as set forth in Exhibit A hereto.
+At this time, Ms. Escobar presented the proposed audited financial statements and financial report of NYCLDC for Fiscal Year 2023 ("FY2023"), as set forth in Exhibit A hereto.

-It was noted by Ms. Chan that upon the Board's approval of the financial statements and financial report it was anticipated that EY would be issuing a clean auditor's opinion with respect to the financials, and that EY would not identify any significant deficiencies or material weaknesses.
+It was noted by Ms. Escobar that upon the Board's approval of the financial statements and financial report it was anticipated that EY would be issuing an unmodified auditor's opinion with respect to the financials.
 Ms. Escobar then summarized the financials.